 For more information about data transfers and the safeguards we have put in place, please contact us.

 How long your personal information will be kept

-We will keep your Personal Information while your firm has an account with us, or we are providing products and/or services to you.
+We will keep your Personal Information while your Intermediary Firm has Terms of Business with Aviva or we are providing products and/or services to you.
 Thereafter, we will keep your Personal Information for as long as is necessary: